 If you have had radiation therapy in your pelvic area or lower abdomen due to certain cancers, you may develop a condition that is similar to proctitis, called radiation proctopathy or radiation proctitis.
 This condition is different because the intestinal lining does not become inflamed.
 Up to 75 percent of patients develop radiation proctitis following pelvic radiation therapy.2

 Injury to your anus or rectum from anal sex or from putting objects or substances—including enemas—into your anus or rectum can cause proctitis.

 Use of certain antibiotics can lead to an infection that can cause proctitis in some people.
 Antibiotics are medicines that kill bacteria.
 Even though antibiotics are meant to kill infection-causing bacteria, some antibiotics can kill good bacteria that normally live in your digestive tract.
-The loss of good bacteria may let a harmful bacterium called Clostridium difficile, or C. difficile, grow in the colon and rectum.
+The loss of good bacteria may let a harmful bacterium called Clostridioides difficile, or C. difficile, grow in the colon and rectum.
 C. difficile causes proctitis when it infects the lining of the rectum.
 Antibiotics that can kill good bacteria, leading to C. difficile infection, include

 - those, such as cephalosporins, that treat a wide range of bacterial infections

 Your doctor diagnoses proctitis based on your medical history, a physical exam, lab tests, and medical procedures.